kdgdkd/ramiho/README.md

 Arguments will open ramiho's functionalities, just as in the terminal interface; for example, **ramiho +** will open the dialog to create a new connexion.
 You can open and close connexions from the cli with single commands.
 If you follow **ramiho +** with two numbers, say **ramiho +24**, ramiho will connect port number 2 to port number 4 without opening any dialog.
 In a similar way, **ramiho -24** would close the previous connexion.
 You can also load your Favorite Connexions with a single command.
 Enter **ramiho \*n**, with n being a number from 1 to 9, to load presets as defined in fSET_ACT.

-### using * when connecting / disconnecting
-ramiho accepts using **\*** as a symbol for "every other device".
-On the terminal
-- +2* will connect device number 2 to every other device
-- +*3 will connect every other device to device number 3
-- -*4 will disconnect every other device from device number 4

 ### offline and headless